-RESERVE CAPACITY (RC) - is a battery industry rating, defining a battery's ability to power a vehicle with out a charging device to replenish the battery.
+RESERVE CAPACITY (RC) - is a battery industry rating, defining a battery's ability to power a vessel without a charging device to replenish the battery.
 The rating is the number of minutes a battery at 80° Fahrenheit can be discharged at 25 amps and maintain a voltage of 10.5 volts for a 12 volt battery.